onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 The canonical problem behind Q089 can be phrased as follows:

-> Predictive coding proposes that the brain implements a hierarchical generative model in which top–down predictions are continuously compared with bottom–up sensory signals, and only prediction errors are propagated forward.
+> Predictive coding proposes that the brain implements a hierarchical generative model in which top down predictions are continuously compared with bottom up sensory signals, and only prediction errors are propagated forward.
 The open question is: **how, if at all, is this architecture concretely implemented in biological neural circuits?**

 More precisely: